LSFLK/superapp-mobile/backend/README.md

 - CORS is open by default (allowOrigins `*`).
 Review before production.

 ### Connection security (Gateway or Direct HTTPS)
 You can choose how to secure the network transport to this backend.
-The following figure shows the available connection security options:
+The following figure shows the available connection security options implemented in `main.bal`:
 <figure>
   <img src="./resources/direct_tls_image02.png" alt="Connection security options diagram" width="480" /><br>
 </figure>